Dleibe1/ESP32ReactLesson/README.md

-Lesson I quickyly threw together for students on Post Requests using a webserver on an Esp32 running circuitpython The files to look at are:
+Lesson I quickyly threw together for students on Post Requests using a webserver on an Esp32 running circuitpython.
+I used the engage boilerplate.
+The files I made changes to are:

 [server/src/routes/api/v1/ESP32Router.js](server/src/routes/api/v1/ESP32Router.js)